-NBCUA PERFOR MANCE APPRAIS AL EMPLOYEE NAME: SUPERVISOR: DEPARTMENT/JOB TITLE: DATE OF HIRE: PRESENT REVIEW DATE: LAST REVIEW DATE : TIME IN POSI TION (YRS.): Use the Comments section to note goals be eing appraised and to provide fut ure goals.
-Overall Rating (circle) 1 - Does not meet minimum standards 2 - Needs Improvement 3 - Meets Job Requirements 4 - Exceeds Expectations TRAINING/ JOB KNOWLEDGE 9 , , , procedures, tools, and maintenance of certifi cations necessary to per rform the position. ☐ Lets certification expire.
+NBCUA PERFOR MANCE APPRAIS AL EMPLOY CMPLOYEE NAME: DEPART MENT/JOB TITLE: DATE OF HIRE: PRESENT REVIEW DATE: LAST REVIEW DATE : TIME IN POSI TION (YRS.): omments section to note goals be Overall Rating (circle) 1 - Does n ot meet minimum standards 2 - Needs Improvement 3 - Meets Job Requirements 4 - Exceeds Expectations , procedures, tools, and maintenance of certific cations necessary to pe rform the position.
+Lets certification expire.
 No desire to improve skills.
-Insufficient knowledge and understanding of the job. ☐ New in a position and still learning.
+Insufficient knowledge and understanding of the job. □ New in a position and still learning.
 Often requires additional instruction.
 Making progress, but not fully proficient.
 Needs to improve certain skills or job knowledge. ☐ Fully understands job responsibilities.
 Maintains needed certification.
 Can operate all equipment required to perform his or her job. ☐ Takes the initiative to improve job through evaluation of job processes.
 Can lead work group through unusual or unique situations.
-Comments: PERFORMANCE: Consider de established standards. □ Frequently damages government property and/or equipment.
-Work not up to expectations.
-Comments: Pendability, communice ☐ Needs a better grasp of job.
+Comments 5: Frequently damages government property and/or equipment.
+Work not up to expectations. □ Needs a better grasp of job.
 New employee still in learning process, not yet proficient.
-Not always as productive as expected. □ Completely performs job meeting all job standards.
-Consistently provides quality work requiring minimal revision to correct errors. □ Job output continuously above standards and before deadlines.
+Not always as productive as expected.
+Completely performs job meeting all job standards.
+Consistently provides quality work requiring minimal revision to correct errors. ☐ Job output continuously above standards and before deadlines.
 Takes initiative to take on other tasks whenever possible.
-WORK CONDUCT: Consider employee's interest in the position, commendations received, organizational support, personal appearance, and disciplinary actions. ☐ Frequently or repeatedly receives disciplinary actions and substantiated complaints from the community and coworkers.
-Comments: Occasionally has disciplinary problems, but is working to correct behavior.
-Needs to project a positive outlook and pleasant manner. ☐ Never has any discipline problems.
-Supervisor has complete trust in employee.
-Always conforms to dress code. ☐ Consistent positive methods and behaviors, which translates into quality work.
+CONDUCT: Consider e support, personal appe 1 0 tions received, organizational Comments substantiated complaints from the community and co- workers.
+Needs to project a positive outlook and pleasant manner. trust in employee.
+Always conforms to dress code. work.
 Has pride in work.
-Influences others in a positive way.
-COOPERATION: Consider teamwork, or the ability to work with others in a cooperative and productive manner. ☐ Seldom works well with others.
-Difficult to work with.
-Does not promote teamwork.
-Files unsubstantiated grievances. ☐ Slow to help others.
-Does not readily accept additional assignments required of job.
-Lack of tact or consideration for others. ☐ Fully cooperates with co-workers.
-Accepts new ideas.
-Helps others.
-Willing to work overtime as needed. ☐ Continually goes out of way to help co-workers.
-Learns other job responsibilities to aid in coverage.
-Fosters teamwork.
+Influences others in a positive way. substantiated complaints from the community and co- workers.
+Needs to project a positive outlook and pleasant manner. trust in employee.
+Always conforms to dress code. work.
+Has pride in work.
+Influences others in a